LeeMeng2020/image-downloader-lm/README.md

 ### PyInstaller settings for Windows .Exe

 PyInstaller is [well documented here](https://pyinstaller.org/en/stable/).
 It is available for a few platforms.
-These setting were used to generate the Windows .Exe:
+These settings were used to generate the Windows .Exe:
 - PyInstaller version: 4.10
 - Python version: 3.10.8
 - PyInstaller command: pyinstaller --onefile --noupx image-downloader.py